 Quality and Durability

 This is a hard metric to test with our limited testing time.
-However, we continue testing our award winners for months and months after our preliminary tests.
+However, we continue to test our award winners for months after our preliminary tests.
 During our testing period, we put them into backpacks loaded down with gear, throw them around at the crag, and simply use them for at least 40+ hours.
-After this testing period, we look at any potential issues with quality and durability and make a note.
-In addition, we look at online reviews of verified reviewers to see what their thoughts are, especially if they've been testing longer than us.
+After this testing period, we examine any potential issues with quality and durability and make a note of them.
+Additionally, we review online reviews from verified reviewers to gauge their thoughts, especially those who have been testing longer than we've.
 If there's a red flag, we test it out, simply to see if we note any problems.
-Those that are more puncture-proof and prove to have seamless construction do best.
+Those that are more puncture-proof and have a seamless construction do best.

 Weight and Packability